-Introduces the concepts of computer technology through an understanding of computer functioning, capabilities, and terminology.
-Considers the impact of computers on society and their diverse applications.
-Includes hands-on experience in Windows, word-processing, spreadsheets, presentation management, database management, and Internet research.
+This course introduces the concepts of technology through an understanding of computer hardware, computer software, and terminology.
+It considers the impact of technology on society and its diverse applications and includes hands-on experience in Microsoft Office applications, including word-processing, spreadsheets, presentations, and email management.
+Students complete a series of laboratory assignments that illustrate skills in using the above software applications.
+Digital responsibility and information literacy are addressed.